EarlGlynn/CharacterCount/README.md

 Use **abc.txt** file from Data directory.

-Each line in an ASCII text file has a line-feed (x'0A') and carriage return (x'0D') at the end of each line.
-So, a simple text file with "ABC" also has two more characters if created with Windows.
+Each line in an ASCII text file has a carriage return (hex 0D) and/or a line-feed (hex 0A) at the end of each line.

+Windows text files end with two characters (hex 0D and hex 0A).

-If created in Linux, the file has a line-feed (x'0A') at the end of each line.
+If created in Linux, the file has only a line-feed (hex 0A) at the end of each line.

-Press the *Control Codes* button to see a description of most values under x'20'.
+Press the *Control Codes* button to see a description of most control character values under hex 20..

 To process a file, press the *Select File* button and select the file, or using Windows Explorer, simply drag and drop the file onto the middle of the window.